Understanding Our Services

 If you are considering euthanasia for your pet but are feeling unsure about any aspect of making this decision, then you might consider booking a Quality of Life consultation.
 This home visit includes a thorough physical exam, review of medications and home environment and discussion about potential options and/or ongoing management.

 For all other veterinary services, including prescription of any medications that may be required for palliative care, you will need to contact your regular veterinarian.
-If you are interested in this option, please contact us.

 How long does an appointment take?

-Some of the benefits of choosing an in home euthanasia visit is that your pet’s farewell is relaxed, unhurried and without the sights, smells and sounds of a veterinary clinic.
+One of the benefits of choosing an in home euthanasia visit is that your pet’s farewell is relaxed, unhurried and without the sights, smells and sounds of a veterinary clinic.
 As an independent veterinary service, we endeavour to schedule appointments so there are not signfiicant time pressures or constraints.

 How do I book an appointment?